source-foundry/font-line/README.md

 The latest font-line release is available through the Python Package Index and can be installed with pip:

 ```
-$ pip install font-line
+$ pip3 install font-line
 ```

-To upgrade to a new version of font-line after a pip install, use the command `pip install --upgrade font-line`.
+To upgrade to a new version of font-line after a pip install, use the command `pip3 install --upgrade font-line`.

 ### Download Project Repository and Install